Rounds & Age Divisions

 This is does not mean that you can’t shoot other rounds if you prefer.
 It just means that your score would only be eligible for the Archery Australia classification scheme, not any records.

-• Cub: An athlete may compete in the Cub class in tournaments until December 31 of the year of his or her 13th birthday.
+U14/Cub: An athlete may compete in this class in tournaments until December 31 of the year of his or her 13th birthday.

-• Intermediate: An athlete may compete in the Intermediate class in tournaments until December 31 of the year of his or her 15th birthday.
+U16/Intermediate: An athlete may compete in this class in tournaments until December 31 of the year of his or her 15th birthday.

-• Cadet: An athlete may compete in the Cadet class in tournaments until December 31 of the year of his or her 17th birthday.
+U18/Cadet: An athlete may compete in this class in tournaments until December 31 of the year of his or her 17th birthday.

-• Junior: An athlete may compete in the Junior class in tournaments until December 31 of the year of his or her 20th birthday.
+U21/Junior: An athlete may compete in this class in tournaments until December 31 of the year of his or her 20th birthday.

-• Open: An athlete of any age may compete in the Open class in tournaments, but those born in the above years have no alternative.
+Open: An athlete of any age may compete in this class in tournaments, but those born outside of all the other age divisions have no alternative.

-• Master: An athlete may compete in the Master class in tournaments from January 1 of the year of his or her 50th birthday and thereafter.
+50+/Master: An athlete may compete in this class in tournaments from January 1 of the year of his or her 50th birthday and thereafter.

-• Veteran: An athlete may compete in the Veteran class in tournaments from January 1 of the year of his or her 60th birthday and thereafter.
+60+/Veteran: An athlete may compete in this class in tournaments from January 1 of the year of his or her 60th birthday and thereafter.

-• Veteran plus: An athlete may compete in the Veteran class in tournaments from January 1 of the year of his or her 70th birthday and thereafter.
+70+/Veteran plus: An athlete may compete in this class in tournaments from January 1 of the year of his or her 70th birthday and thereafter.